pyregence/pyretechnics/README.md

     guix time-machine -C channels.scm -- shell -D -f guix.scm -- pytest -vv
     ```

-5. Building and Installing the Pyretechnics Library with Guix
+5. Building the Pyretechnics Library with Guix

     To build the Pyretechnics library, including running its tests and
     constructing Python wheels, simply run this command: